alvarogsp1980/cloudops-take-home-assignment/README.md

 If you have questions at any point of the project feel free to email Masur, mho@copperleaf.com.

 ## Instructions and submission
-Please fork or make a copy of the project into your github account.
+Please make a copy (clone) of the project into your github account.

 Once you are ready to submit, send URL of the forked public repository to Copperleaf Recruiter you have been working with.